QRL 2.0

 For Current QRL Holders

 Your current QRL is quantum-safe and will remain so.
-The migration from current QRL mainnet to QRL 2.0 is being designed as an automated, trustless process:
+Migration from current QRL mainnet to QRL 2.0 is being designed as a decentralized, smart-contract-based process - not an emergency migration:

 Snapshot